Our Finest Flowers

 Our Finest Flowers is an album by American art rock group the Residents, released in 1992.
 For their 20th anniversary, instead of releasing a greatest hits compilation, they decided to release an album of new songs created by combining various components of different past songs.
 The Residents borrowed from not only their own past original songs, but some of their known cover songs and songs by frequent collaborators Snakefinger and Renaldo and the Loaf.
 The liner notes refer to the album as "Celebrating Twenty Long Dreary Years of Obscure Stardom".

-Description from Liner Notes
+Liner notes

 The liner notes from the original album explain the album as follows: